NASA-AMMOS/slim/docs/guides/metrics/software-delivery-metrics/metrics-tool-trade-study.md

 ## Introduction

 This README outlines a trade study conducted to compare various free and open-source tools for tracking DevOps Research and Assessment (DORA) metrics.
 DORA metrics are crucial for evaluating an organization's DevOps practices and identifying areas for improvement.
-To effectively track and monitor these metrics, organizations often rely on specialized open-source tools.
-This trade study aims to provide insights into the best free and open-source tools available for this purpose.

 ## Objective

-The primary objective of this trade study is to assess and compare different free and open-source DORA metrics tracking tools to help organizations make informed decisions when selecting a tool that best aligns with their needs and goals.
+The primary objective of this trade study is to assess and compare different free and open-source DORA metrics tracking tools.

 ## Scope

 This trade study will focus on comparing a selection of popular free and open-source DORA metrics tracking tools.
-The evaluation will consider various aspects such as functionality, ease of use, integrations, scalability, and community support.
-The study will not cover specific implementation details or provide detailed setup guides for the tools.

 ## Methodology

-The trade study was conducted by the DevOps Metrics Evaluation Team, which consists of experienced DevOps practitioners and engineers.
-The following steps were followed in the assessment:

 1. Selection of Open-Source Tools: A list of relevant free and open-source DORA metrics tracking tools was compiled based on popularity, community recommendations, and industry recognition.